 Interventional - Drug

-The objective of the INVICTUS study is to determine if:
+The objective of the INVICTUS study was to determine if:

 1. In patients with rheumatic valvular heart disease (RVHD) and who are in atrial fibrillation or flutter (AF/flutter) and have other stroke risk factors, rivaroxaban is non-inferior to vitamin K antagonists (VKAs) for prevention of stroke or systemic embolism.